Every performance marketer responsible for eCommerce sales needs an arsenal of approaches to drive revenue and profit.

 Conclusions

-These are just some of the most popular eCommerce promotion idea areas that we and our clients use to promote purchases without “blanket” offers.
+These are just some of the most popular eCommerce promotion idea areas that our retailers use to promote purchases without resorting to 'blanket' offers.

-Some can be effective without the layer of 1-2-1 personalization in which we specialize.
-Additionally, a range of brands leverage more social media and influencer-based programs simply because these channels can sometimes deliver more involved, less price-sensitive customers.
+Some can be effective without the additional layer of 1-2-1 personalization.
+Additionally, a range of brands leverage more social media and influencer-based programs simply because these channels can sometimes deliver more engaged, less price-sensitive customers.

-In essence, most non-discounting promotional tactics and strategies work better when we can deliver a bespoke offer to each user.
-By avoiding those costly one-size-fits-all promotion code and coupon offers, and instead delivering strategic offers on a 1-2-1 basis, you can meet your targets without the problems that sometimes come from discount promotions.
+In short, by avoiding costly one-size-fits-all promotion code and coupon offers, and instead delivering strategic offers on a 1-2-1 basis, you can meet your targets without the problems that sometimes come from discount promotions.

 Learn more about RevLifter

-To learn more about RevLifter, our hyper-personalized incentives platform, and the specific solutions that enable discount-less incentives on personalized landing pages and polite, on-site messaging, request a demo today.
+To learn more about RevLifter, our Intelligent Offers Platform, and the specific solutions that enable discount-free incentives on personalized landing pages and native overlays, request a demo today.